Windows Fax and Scan stores the scanned images and fax documents in the

 (You may modify the parent folder path as you wish by changing the

 strRedirPath value in line 13 of the above script file.)

 redirect_scanned_documents.vbs , and save it to a permanent location.
 You may create a shortcut to the script and change the icon accordingly if desired.

 The Windows Fax and Scan executable is located at

 C:\Windows\System32\WFS.exe.
 You can use its icon for the above script shortcut.

 Whenever you want to launch Windows Fax and Scan, double-click the script or its shortcut.
 Windows Fax and Scan would now use

 D:\Documents\Scanned Documents to save your incoming & outgoing faxes and scanned images.

-The above workarounds are not needed if you are fine with moving the entire Documents folder to the desired location or drive.
+The above workarounds are unnecessary if you are OK with moving the entire Documents folder to the desired location or drive.
 When you move the Documents folder, the Windows Fax and Scan automatically follows the Documents folder.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: